suryanavv/BridgeSpace/supabase_setup.md

 4. Copy the code from the Edge Functions section in the SQL file

 #### upload-file
 This function handles file uploads to the storage bucket.
+It stores timestamps in Indian Standard Time (IST) format with +05:30 timezone offset.

 1. Create another edge function named "upload-file"
 2. Copy the code from the SQL file